kalda-co/kalda/posts/2021/jan/pansexual-visibility-day.md

 </h3>

 <p>
-Amandla Stenberg is an American actress and singer, she has starred in *The Hunger Games* and *Sleepy Hollow* to name just two.
+Amandla Stenberg is an American actress and singer, she has starred in <strong>The Hunger Games</strong> and <strong>Sleepy Hollow</strong> to name just two.
 She is a non-binary person and was included in Time's list of Most Influencial Teens in both 2015 and 2016.
 She has been an outspoken supporter of LGBTQIA+ rights.
 </p>

 <p>